Skip to main content

 Prepare a new blog post

-• check and possibly update the website/blog/_templates/blog-post*-release-liquid.mdx
+• Check and possibly update the website/blog/_templates/blog-post*-release-liquid.mdx

-npm run generate-website-blog-post -C website
+npm --prefix ~/Work/micro-os-plus/micro-test-plus-xpack.git/website run generate-website-blog-post

 - [[#N](https://github.com/micro-os-plus/micro-test-plus-xpack/issues/N)]: